BACP (British Association for Counselling and Psychotherapy) is one of the UK’s largest professional bodies for counselling and psychotherapy.

-The BACP is a large organisation that many counsellors around the UK are registered with.
-They're not only a charity but also an accrediting body that set certain standards and codes of ethics for counsellors and psychotherapists to adhere to.
-If counsellors are accredited by the BACP it means they have completed a substantial level of training and experience approved by the Association.
+The Association is a charitable, not-for-profit organisation and accrediting body that holds certain standards and code of ethics for counsellors and psychotherapists to adhere to.
+If therapists are members of the BACP, it means they have completed a substantial level of training and experience approved by the Association.

 The Association is made up of a number of different membership categories, e.g. Associate Member, Member (MBACP), Accredited Member (MBACP Accred), with the different categories standing for different levels of training and experience.